 4 labor scheduling tips for electrical contractors

 1. USE SPECIALIZED CONSTRUCTION SOFTWARE

-In construction today, labor scheduling is mostly a spreadsheet driven process.
+In construction today, labor scheduling is mostly a spreadsheet-driven process.
 While they can be a powerful tool, spreadsheet systems typically result in operations teams and field managers spending countless hours each week manually updating labor requirements and making schedule adjustments.

-Bridgit Bench is not only intuitive, it also helps you answer three very important questions about your workforce at any time:
+Bridgit Bench is not only intuitive, but it also helps you answer three very important questions about your workforce at any time:

 - Who on your team is available for more work?

 - How does my labor scheduling strategy look in the coming months and years?